dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 - to gain insights in the described functionalities, first some research questions shall be conducted. the goal is to answer them in the course of the project

+## 5. Research Questions

+- 5.1 Basic properties of underlying implementations

+     - a) What are the princcipal differences between Traefik, HaProxy and Nginx?

+     - b) Which scenarios fit best for the aforementioned alternatives and what are their operational differences?

+ - 5.2 Certificate analysis

+     - a) compare methods of generating them

+     - b) show ways of distributing them and providing them to the ingress and ingress controller

+     - c) can wildcard certficiates be beneficial during operations

+     - d) how does the complexity of using self-signed certificates compare to the automatic generation of certficiates in kubernetes Ingress controllers.
+When can self-signed certificates be used without losing security?

+     - e) How is the rotation of expiring certificates realized in Ingress and the Ingress controllers?

+  - 5.3 Analysing how all the used certificates could be rotated automatically on startup before they expire and possible ways to recover from expired certificates.

+## 6. Methodology

+    in methodology wiki page:
+    To answer the conducted research questions we do...:

+    1a)
+       - making a table with properties to answer 1a 1b)
+       - find a list of szenarios based on the table 2a)
+       - list methods of generating the certificates
+       - find main properties and compare them
+    2c)
+       - Getting insights by creating test deployment
+       - write down findings

 ## Literatures: